k-dot-greyz/glitch-that-shit/README.md

 ## 📖 Usage

 ### Quick Start

-1. Click the Personal Glitch Censor icon in your browser toolbar
+1. Click the glitch-that-shit icon in your browser toolbar
 2. Toggle the extension ON/OFF with the main switch
 3. Add words or phrases to your filter list
 4. Choose your preferred glitch effect
 5. Browse the web with enhanced content control!

 ### Advanced Configuration

 - **Filter Lists**: Create custom lists for different websites or contexts
 - **Effect Intensity**: Adjust the strength of visual effects (subtle to extreme)
 - **Whitelist/Blacklist**: Specify which websites to include or exclude